Alan R. White

-Alan Richard White (9 October 1922 – 23 February 1992) was an analytic philosopher who worked mainly in epistemology, the philosophy of mind, and, latterly, legal philosophy.
+Alan Richard White (9 October 1922 – 23 February 1992) was a Canadian analytic philosopher who worked mainly in epistemology, the philosophy of mind, and, latterly, legal philosophy.

 Peter Hacker notes that he was "the most skillful developer of Rylean ... ideas in philosophical psychology" and that "if anyone surpassed Austin in subtlety and refinement in the discrimination of grammatical differences, it was White."
 Richard Swinburne remarks that "during the heyday of 'ordinary language philosophy' no tongue practised it better."

-Biography
+Early life and education

 Alan R. White (as he was usually cited) was born in Toronto on 9 October 1922, the elder of two sons born to Irish emigrants George Albert White (1888–1940), an estate agent from Strabane, and Jean Gabriel (Kingston) White (1888–1957).
 Following their parents' separation in the early 1930s, both brothers moved with their Catholic mother when she returned to her hometown of Cork (where she would work in the drapery trade).
 There they would be educated in the Protestant faith of their father as boarders at Middleton College until the sixth form.
 White then transferred to (the Catholic) Presentation College, Cork, to prepare for entrance to Trinity College, Dublin.
 Despite his religious schooling, within only a few years White would become, as academic colleague Paul Gilbert notes, "a keen atheist."